the-fortissimo-five/piano-sim/user-stories.md

 As a member of the development team, I want the example sheet music on the keyboard page to change according to the selection made by the user on the sheetMusic page, so that users can select different sheets to play.

-#SheetMusic Page
+As a user, I want a history tracker of the keys that have pressed to be display above the piano.

-As a user, I want a navigation bar with eye-catching styling and descriptive names, so that I can navigate quickly to whatever I’d like to see on the web app.
+As a user, I want some sort of validation that I have pressed the rigth keys that are located on the music sheet

+## index.html

-As a member of the development team, I want the sheetMusic page to have at least four examples of music sequences, so that the functionality of the app can be demonstrated.
+As a member of the development team, I want the index page to have at least one examples of music sequence, so that the functionality of the app can be demonstrated.

-As a member of the development team, I want to use localStorage to hold the relevant selection from the sheetMusic page, so that the piano\index page will reflect the selection made by the user.
+As a member of the development team, I want to use localStorage to hold the relevant selection from the index page, so that the ./keyboard page will reflect the selection made by the user.

 As a user, I want the selected music image to animate or transition properties, so that I can keep track of what I selected between pages.